AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### Fluidized Beds & Bubble Nucleation

-When a liquid or a gas is pumped through a granular solid at a certain velocity, the granular solid behaves like a fluid.
+When a liquid or a gas is pumped through a granular solid at a certain velocity, the material behaves like a fluid.
 The velocity required to cause this behavior is known as the minimum fluidization velocity.
 The corresponding flow rate may be denoted as the minimum fluidization flow.
 The minimum fluidization velocity depends on numerous characteristics of the fluidized bed, including particle density, shape, size, and porosity [(Department of Chemical Engineering, 2017)](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
 The relationship is quantified by the equation below [(Weber-Shirk)](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf).

 #### Equation 1